Skip to content

 What if the parameter I want to apply isn't available?

 Recall from the previous lesson that nf-core modules use ext.args to pass additional arguments to a module.
 This uses a special Nextflow directive ext.
-If an nf-core pipeline does not have a pre-defined parameter for a process, you may be able to implement ext.args; we'll see this in action in the next session.
+If an nf-core pipeline does not have a pre-defined parameter for a process, you may be able to implement ext.args; we'll see this in action in Session 2.

 The inclusion of ext.args is currently best practice for all DSL2 nf-core modules where additional parameters may be required to run a process.
 However, this may not be implemented for all modules in all nf-core pipelines.
 Depending on the pipeline, these process modules may not have defined the ext.args variable in the script blocks and is thus not available for applying customisation.
 If that is the case consider submitting a feature request or a making pull request on the pipeline's GitHub repository to implement this!